-At December 31, 2022 2021 Outstanding Estimated work remaining to complete (unaudited) remaining to utstanding rema mated work ining to (unaudited) Sureties: Sureties related to owned projects and lots under contract 926,928 616,028 620,297 352,152 Total Sureties \$ 926,928 \$ 616,028 \$ 620,297 \$ 352,152 Letters of Credit ("LOCs"): LOCs for land development 49,442 N/A 57,396 N/A LOCs for general corporate operations 5,000 N/A 5,000 N/A Total LOCs \$ 54,442 N/A \$ 62,396 N/A
+At December 31, 2023 2022 0 utstanding Estimated work remaining to complete (unaudited) Outstanding Estimated work remaining to complete (unaudited) Sureties: Sureties related to owned projects and lots under contract 975,979 712,421 926,928 616,028 Total Sureties \$ 975,979 \$ 712,421 \$ 926,928 \$ 616,028 Letters of Credit ("LOCs"): - LOCs for land development 56,251 N/A 49,442 N/A LOCs for general corporate operations 5,000 N/A 5,000 N/A Total LOCs \$ 61,251 N/A \$ 54,442 N/A

 Warranty Reserves.
 We provide home purchasers with limited warranties against certain building defects and we have certain obligations related to those post-construction warranties for closed homes.
 The specific terms and conditions of these limited warranties vary by state, but overall the nature of the warranties include a complete workmanship and materials warranty for the first year after the close of the home, a major mechanical warranty for two years after the close of the home and a structural warranty that typically extends up to 10 years after the close of the home.
-With the assistance of an actuary, we have estimated these reserves for the structural warranty based on the number of homes still under warranty and historical data and trends for our communities.
+With the assistance of an actuary, we have estimated these reserves for the structural warranty based on the number of homes still under warranty and historical data and trends for our geographies.
 We may use industry data with respect to similar product types and geographic areas in markets where our experience is incomplete to draw a meaningful conclusion.
 We regularly review our warranty reserves and adjust them, as necessary, to reflect changes in trends as information becomes available.
-Based on such reviews of warranty costs incurred, we recorded an adjustment to our reserve balance of \$10.9 million in the twelve months ended December 31, 2022, primarily related to specific case reserves, as discussed in Note 16.
-No adjustment was recorded to the warranty reserve balance during the twelve months ended December 31, 2021.
+Based on such reviews of warranty costs incurred, we did not adjust the warranty reserve balance in the year ended December 31, 2023.
+We recorded an adjustment to our reserve balance of \$10.9 million in the year ended December 31, 2022, primarily related to specific case reserves as discussed in Note 16.